Initiated by Dr. Xin Wei, University of Michigan

 Program Overview

-The CLaSH Small Grant Program is open to the wider community and aims to provide flexible, seed-level funding to:
+The CLaSH Small Grant Program is open to the wider community and provides flexible, seed-level funding to catalyze bold ideas, interdisciplinary collaborations, and measurable impact on hazard cascade science.

-• Support creative, high-risk/high-reward projects that broaden community participation by bringing new investigators and new expertise into the Center
+• Support creative, high-risk/high-reward projects that broaden participation by bringing new investigators and expertise into the Center

 • Advance understanding of interacting land-surface hazards, complementing the scope of current Center activities